Help With Federal Tax Liens

 If you have an IRS tax lien filed against you or you’re concerned about potentially getting one, contact Morgan Sebastian Law, PC, for help today.
 Our attorney is an experienced state and federal tax lawyer with a strong background in helping clients rectify tax debt.
 If you need help getting a tax lien lifted, Morgan Sebastian Law, PC, can help resolve your issue with the most beneficial result possible.
-To schedule a free 30-minute consultation with a knowledgeable tax professional at Morgan Sebastian Law, PC, call 877-938-1350.
+To schedule a consultation with a knowledgeable tax professional at Morgan Sebastian Law, PC, call 877-938-1350.

 What Is A Tax Lien?

 The IRS considers a lien as “the government’s legal claim against your property when you neglect or fail to pay a tax debt.”
 Tax liens are public notices declaring that the IRS has a formal claim against the individual or entity identified in the lien.
 It encompasses a great range of properties, including your:

 Since tax liens can affect almost all of your assets and wealth, you must handle them with the utmost urgency.